-CyclingSavvy is a new traffic cycling curriculum from Florida Bicycle Association (FBA).
+CyclingSavvy is a program of American Bicycling Education Association, Inc. (ABEA).
 It was developed by former League Cycling Instructors Keri Caffrey and Mighk Wilson.

 Course Structure and Content

 While CyclingSavvy inevitably teaches some of the same essential traffic cycling principles and skills as other cycling courses—such as those offered by the League of American Bicyclists, Law Enforcement Bicycle Association, International Police Mountain Bike Association, CANbike and Cycle Training UK—it was not based on any existing curriculum.
 Nor was it based on the original Effective Cycling course (from which League’s TS101 was derived).
 CyclingSavvy was built entirely new “from the ground up.”
 It is built upon an understanding of the needs of adult learners and the challenges of changing behavior that is strongly rooted in our traffic culture.
 Much of the content in the CyclingSavvy curriculum is completely original.
 Traditional content is framed and delivered in unique ways to maximize the learning process.